milankl/BernoulliMap/README.md

 Other than for β=2, where the attractor entirely collapses, the misrepresentation of the invariant measure here is only slight.
 The question arises whether this is improved with higher precision or with other number formats.
 The error between the analytical invariant measure and the numerical estimation is shown in Fig. 3.
+The lower errors with Float64 compared to Float32 confirm that a higher precision reduces the errors in the simulation of the Bernoulli map.
+All 32-bit formats have a considerably lower error than the 16-bit formats, Float16 and LogFixPoint16, mathing the idea that more precision reduces the overall error in the simulation of dynamical systems.
+Among the 32-bit formats, Posit32 performs better than Float32, which can be explained with its higher precision of numbers around 1.
+Stochastic rounding for Float32 drastically reduces the error such that the remaining error is indistinguishable from Float64.

 ![error](plots/error_invariant.png?raw=true "Error in invariant measures")

 **Fig. 3** Error in the invariant measures for the Bernoulli map.
 The invariant measures h*(x) simulated with different number formats are quantified from the histograms in Fig. 2.
-The errors are calculated with respect to the analytical invariant measures h(x).
+The errors are calculated with respect to the analytical invariant measures
+`h(x)`.
 The standard deviations of the error distributions are denoted with 𝜎.
 For Float16 and LogFixPoint16 parts of the error distribution is outside of the axis limits.

+## Bifurcation diagram of the invariant measures

+To investigate the structure of the generalised Bernoulli map, we analyse the bifurcation diagram of the invariant measures varying β in `(1,2)`.
+Although the attractor of the generalised Bernoulli map is dense, its invariant measure consists of discrete steps as shown in Fig. 2.
+Their bifurcation is visualised in Fig. 4a as follows from a sampling of the analytical invariant measure (to keep the methodology consistent and to account for artifacts as discussed above from the histogram binning), and from numerical simulations of the generalised Bernoulli map with various number formats.

+The analytical bifurcation diagram shows a complex structure that is, in general, very well represented with Float64, Float32 + stochastic rounding, or Posit32 (despite slightly less sharp).
+Float32 resembles the structure, but appears washed-out as the invariant measures are not as discrete and errors prevail (Fig. 3).
+The collapse of the attractor, as shown for β=2 in Fig. 1, should therefore be regarded more as a special case due to the vanishing rounding errors.
+In general, the Bernoulli map was found to be subject to similar rounding errors as observed in many other systems which reduce with higher precision.

 ![bifurcation](plots/bifurcation.png?raw=true "Bifurcation")

-**Fig. 4** Bifurcation of h(x) with changing β as simulated with various number formats. (a) Analytical bifurcation from Hofbauer's h(x), (b-f) Bifurcation obtained from the histograms of x simulated with various number formats: (b) Float64, (c) Float32, (d) Posit32, (e) Float32 + stochastic rounding, (f) Float16.
+**Fig. 4** Bifurcation diagram of the invariant measure `h(x)` analytically and as simulated with various number formats, varying β.
+(a) Analytical invariant measure's bifurcation from Hofbauer's h(x), (b-f) Bifurcation obtained from the histograms of x simulated with various number formats: (b) Float64, (c) Float32, (d) Posit32, (e) Float32 + stochastic rounding, (f) Float16.
 Normlisation is applied with max(hᵦ(x)).